 Classmates.com touches hearts to trick souls.
 Imagine receiving an email saying your classmates are trying to reconnect with you.
 Not long after, you realize this information comes at a premium, and you’ve got to pay for a gold membership if you want to rekindle old friendships and plan reunions.

 Hoping to reminisce, some customers decided to pay.
-However, no former schoolmates had actually reached out, and no reunions materialized.
-Customers soon realized they’d just been played.
-This old bait-and-switch tactic is a wily way to generate demand and make a quick buck.
+However, no former schoolmates actually reached out, and no reunions materialized.
+Customers soon realized they’d been played.
+This old bait-and-switch is a wily way to generate demand and make a quick buck.
 Until brazen manipulation forces customers to take up the cudgels against brands, the way some users did when they took legal recourse against classmates.com.

 Customers listen better to the experiences of others.
 People want to hear a true story, and sadly bad news always travels far and fast.
 This is vital learning for these digitally driven times, where negative customer experiences are accompanied by the kind of huff and puff that can bring your house down.